Pilonidal Surgery Costs

 What Goes Into the Costs?

 - Surgeon’s Fee – just ask and they will tell you.
 The surgeon fee usually covers the cost for the surgeon to perform the surgery and the post surgery visits while you are healing.
 In the world of US medical billing, there are 6 general codes that determine billing for a surgeon, called CPT codes.
 These are set up by the American Medical Association.
-The AMA website will give you basic ranges (for US patients) of what average surgeon fees might be in your area for these coded procedures.
+The Fair Health website will give you basic ranges (for US patients) of what average surgeon fees might be in your area for these coded procedures.
 Remember, the surgeon cost is only one of three costs that go into your surgery (use Pilonidal as your search keyword or search by the 5 digit code below).

 - 11770 Simple Pilonidal Excision